To online or not to online… That is the question!

 My 9 year old boy has been asking us to let him play computer games for years.
 But our answer is always, “There is a beautiful and fascinating world all around you; we want you to explore it and engage with it."

 I believe in nature, real live connections, communication, touch, play, and love.

 There is no real love in computers and phones.
 You can communicate love through electronic medias, but it will never feel like holding a puppy or hugging a loved one.

 Looking at Facebook on your smartphone is a very different experience of connectedness than actually looking at the face of someone you love.
 These devices steal time that actually belongs to our family, our love life and our friends.

 Relationships, whether they are with our children, partners or friends, need nurturing and care.
 To grow and to thrive, our relationships need us to invest time in them.

 Now, I have a big family of four children (!!!) and a successful yoga business that just keeps growing and demanding more time.
 I also have passions, interests and a need to learn new things and without these, I don’t feel alive amidst all of life’s business.

 So, when do I find time for me, my ambitions, and my growth?

-Well, now I have come to realise some of the benefits of technology; it is a great way to share knowledge at a time that’s convenient to the user.
+Well, now I have come to realize some of the benefits of technology; it is a great way to share knowledge at a time that’s convenient for us.